 I approach every project from the perspective of how to solve the problem, not how can I take my existing skillset to cobble together a solution.
 If the best solution is to use Google's GWT, then I'll download it and learn it.
 Basically what I'm saying that I put my ego aside and I do whatever is best for the project to be successful.
 I enjoy working outside of my comfort zone, in terms of technology.

 This is the first web application I ever built.
 In 1997, I rolled out the first horrible version of NaplesRentals.com.
 And over the years I have done three major overhauls of the website.
-I'm currently working on the most recent version.
+I've recently finished a fairly significant overhaul of the site on the backend and the front.
+While it is not perfect, the site is going in the right direction.

 My guiding principle when designing NaplesRentals.com is to stay out of the user's way.
 The reason people go to this website is to find a rental property in Naples.
 So my goal is to give them what they want as quickly as I can with as little hassle for the user as possible.